 End of the Road

 8mm video lost its popularity when the mini-DV format made its entry into the camcorder market.
-While 8mm video is often associated with Sony, the mini-DV is a universal format which opened up the camcorder market to other manufacturers.
-The easily availability of mini-DV tapes also encouraged camcorder users to switch from 8mm to mini-DV.
+While 8mm video is often associated with Sony, the mini-DV is a universal format that opened up the camcorder market to other manufacturers.
+The easy availability of mini-DV tapes also encouraged camcorder users to switch from 8mm to mini-DV.

 With the advent of DSLR cameras and 4k smartphone video cameras, the 8mm video format could be considered ‘extinct’ but here and there folks with functioning 8mm camcorders are still shooting and producing videos.

 Frequently Asked Questions (FAQ)